 Have your brows begun to droop over the years, or do low brows run in your family?
 Browlift surgery is a cosmetic surgery procedure to reposition the brows to a natural looking, higher position.
 A browlift can help to improve the appearance of redundant upper eyelid skin, and in women, give the brows a more attractive arched shape.

 The minimal incision approach involves incisions placed laterally to the brows, in the hairline.
-This approach is considered minimal since the incisions made are much smaller than with a traditional coronary scar brow lift.
+This approach is considered minimal since the incisions made are much smaller than with a traditional coronal scar brow lift.
 Less lifting of the brows in comparison with the direct approach (where incisions that heal extremely well are placed inside grooves of the forehead) is sometimes the case, however patients who can not tolerate scars in the forehead will prefer this approach.

 The eyes are one of the first parts of the face to show the signs of aging.
 This is due to a number of factors including, genetics, sun exposure and the natural aging process.
 As we age, we begin to notice changes that contribute to an overall tired look.
 Upper and lower eyelids begin to sag and lose their firm texture.
 At the same time, fat deposits begin to bulge forward as the eyelid structures become lax.
 The brows begin to descend which contributes to the appearance of redundant upper eyelid skin and an overall tired look.
 Descended brows contribute to an overall tired and aged look, and often make people look angry when they actually are not.

-Facial Plastic Surgeon Dr. Thomas Buonassisi makes small incisions just above the lateral eyebrows, inside the hairline.
+Board Certified Facial Plastic Surgeon, Dr. Thomas Buonassisi makes small incisions just above the lateral eyebrows, inside the hairline.
 He uses special tools to access the brow structures.
 The incisions are closed with very fine stitches that are removed one week later.
 This surgery is ideal for patients who do not require a noticeable lift in their brows, or choose to trade off the amount of lift that can be achieved for the scarless approach.

 Direct browlift surgery in Vancouver is most commonly performed on people aged 30 years of age and older who are bothered by descending eyebrows.
 The procedure is sometimes performed on younger patients who inherited low or flat eyebrows from their parents.